 The process known as ThinkVantage Active Protection System or IBM Active Protection System or IBM Hard Drive Active Protection System or Active Protection System or IBM System für aktiven Festplattenschutz

-belongs to software n/a TpShocks or ThinkVantage Active or ThinkVantage Active Protection System or ThinkVantage Active Protection or Active Protection System
+belongs to software n/a TpShocks or ThinkVantage Active or ThinkVantage Active Protection System or Active Protection System or ThinkVantage Active Protection

 by IBM (www.ibm.com) or Lenovo, Ltd. and IBM (www.lenovo.com) or Lenovo (www.lenovo.com).

-File TpShocks.exe is not a Windows core file.
-Program is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The TpShocks.exe file is not a Windows core file.
+The software is loaded during the Windows boot process (see Registry key: MACHINE\Run).
 The file is located in the Windows folder, but it is not a Windows core file.
 The program has no visible window.
-Therefore the technical security rating is 52% dangerous, however also read the users reviews.
+Therefore the technical security rating is 51% dangerous, however you should also read the user reviews.

 You have the option to do the following:

-2) look for help on the Lenovo's website.
+2) look for help on the www.lenovo.com website.

 Recommended: Identify TpShocks.exe related errors